-&lt;sup>82Target values may be qualitative or quantitative.
+80Target values may be qualitative or quantitative.
 Where appropriate, the target values of the indicator may be presented either as a total value (M+W) or broken down by gender, baseline values may be adjusted respectively.
-"M "= men, "W" = women, "T" = total.
+"M "= men, "W" = women, "T" = total.81 Required when the Union support for technical assistance exceeds EUR15 mio.

-The results, which the Member State seeks to achieve with EU support 83 <2B.1.3 type="S" maxlength="3500" input="M">

-As a result of the interventions will seek to enhance public awareness, both for the progress of the programme and the results achieved by the projects in various sectors: water, waste, biodiversity, air etc.

-In addition, the beneficiaries will be informed about the funding opportunities.
+Raising the public awareness about the programme and the ESIF contribution, and ensuring publicity and information of relevance for all identified target groups.
+The results, which the Member State seeks to achieve with EU support 81 <2B.1.3 type="S" maxlength="3500" input="M"> As a result of the interventions will seek to enhance public awareness, both for the progress of the programme and the results achieved by the projects in various sectors: water, waste, biodiversity, air etc. In addition, the beneficiaries will be informed about the funding opportunities.
 The promotion of EU funds across the general public will be ensured together with providing information regarding the main aspects related to the implementation of the programme.
 The communication channels that will be mainly used are the national electronic media (radio and television) permanently retained as the most used, most effective and most preferred channels for information about the OPE and internet in general is the third most widely used communication channel.
 At the national level will be implemented National Communication Strategy (NCS) of the Partnership Agreement.
 In pursuance of NCS, the MA will develop the Annual Action Plan, which will specify the promotion and publicity measures under the programme.
 MA of OPE will be in cooperation with the District information points, the Central Information Office and the Central Information and Coordination Office depending on the type of communication actions implemented.

-2.B.5 Results indicators
+2.B.5 Results indicators82